-300,000 + Canadians live with
+300,000 + Canadians live with Type 1 Diabetes (T1D)

 "Corporations that support JDRF typically use it for employee engagement which furthers our profile within the general population," says Dave Prowten, President and CEO of JDRF Canada.
 “The commitment and passion from the business community and from companies such as Power Corporation is fundamental to helping JDRF invest more money in finding a cure for type 1 diabetes research, and at a faster pace."